Last day to vote early in March primary

 WASHINGTON COUNTY, Ark.
-(KFTA) — Monday (March 2) is the last day to vote early in the March primary election.
+(KNWA) — Monday (March 2) is the last day to vote early in the March primary election.

 For those who plan on voting, approved photo identification is required.
 This includes: